abolfazl-2002/python_challenges/README.md

 # python_challenges
-give the user current date and time.
+this app get the radius of circle and show the area.